 Fitness level required

 Ability to walk up to 9 km per day in sandy desert terrain and the ability to tolerate heat and sometimes wind.

 Team assembly point

 Aims & objectives

-(3) To assess the numbers and ecology of sand and mountain gazelle in the DDCR.
+(2) Assessing the numbers and ecology of sand and mountain gazelle

-(4) To monitor three flagship bird species: Macqueen’s bustard, pharaoh’s eagle owl and lappet-faced vulture.
+(5) Monitoring Macqueen’s bustard, pharaoh’s eagle owl and lappet-faced vulture

 In gaining a better understanding of the target species, through observations on their movements, habitat and food preferences and through their interaction with other species, this project will be able to ascertain what the major threats are to their continued survival.
 Based on this, project scientists can then develop appropriate management plans that will provide a safe environment for the target species to thrive in.